Purpose of these procedures

 You have two hours ...

-3) Analysis of the EPC: limitation in the context of judicial proceedings
+Analysis of the EPC: limitation in legal proceedings

 In the context of legal proceedings, it is necessary to look at the third paragraph of theA138 EPC.